Sanix-Darker/sanixdk.xyz/content/blogs/how-i-made-my-own-web-browser.md

 ### Final Thoughts

 This toy browser, **xs**, is merely a starting template.
-To turn it into a more fully featured browser would require significant additional work—especially around JavaScript bindings to the DOM and implementing the complexities of real CSS layout.
+To turn it into a more fully featured browser would require significant additional work - especially around JavaScript bindings to the DOM and implementing the complexities of real CSS layout.
 However, this minimal codebase should help you understand the high-level architecture: **fetch → parse → layout → render** (with optional script execution).
 Feel free to adapt, extend, and optimize it for your educational or experimental goals.
 Good luck building **xs**!